eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 The Gibbard-Satterthwaite theorem is a fundamental result in social choice theory, which loosely states that no "reasonable" ranked voting system can be strategyproof.
 That is, there can always be a situation where a voter can get a better result by voting dishonestly.
 The exception is a "dictatorship", where the whole election is decided by a single voter, and all other ballots are ignored.

-Similar to Arrow's impossibility theorem, the intuition is "If we have a voting system that has this nice property, then it must be a dictatorship".
-That is, seemingly obvious or desirable properties of a voting system are actually extremely difficult to satisfy when you must aggregate the preferences of multiple voters.
+Similar to Arrow's impossibility theorem, the intuition is "If we have a voting system that has this nice property, then it's either absurdly undemocratic or must be a dictatorship".
+That is, seemingly obvious or desirable properties of a voting system are actually extremely difficult to satisfy when you must aggregate the ranked preferences of multiple voters.
 The Gibbard-Satterthwaite theorem is focused on the inevitability of strategic voting in ranked voting systems.

 ## Preliminaries